RomAnoX/appfuel/README.md

 # Appfuel
-Appfuel is a set of conventions and patterns used to separate your business code from the API framework in which it lives and provide a consistent interface in which to interact with that code.
+Appfuel is a set of conventions, patterns used to separate your business code from the API framework in which it lives, while providing a consistent interface in which to interact with that code.

 ## Installation